mike-tomaras/lottery/README.md

 # Further work
 - Making the lottery do multiple runs maintaining the player and wallet state between runs. (the code to make sure a player can only buy as many tickets as they can afford is there).
+- When drawing for a very large numbers of tickets and potential winners, the current implementation may not scale well for performance as we perform a full scan of the ticket list for each ticket draw.
+We could trade more memory or add accitental complexity with persistence and the latency involved to get less computation latency.
 - Making the prize tiers more configurable by adding a PrizeTier class.
 The Game constructor would take in a list of PrizeTiers and the DrawWinners method would be able to calculate the winners based on any configuration of no of winners and % of pot.
+- Mmore use cases for players to draw and top up their wallets as well as do other account admin.
 - Adding a new presentation layer by adding a new project, referencing the Application proj and implementing the IPresentation interface.
 - Adding integrations and/or persistence by adding new projects and implementing the relevant interfaces in the Application project.
 - Dockerizing (not needed for a console presentation layer).